 - a.
-The Desal Facility has facilitated critical testing and research and will cease at the end of calendar year 2014.
-Beginning in January 2015 the entire Desal Facility will be decommissioned and West Basin will vacate the site.
+Critical testing and research has been performed at the Desal Facility over the three and a half years it has been in operation.
+Operation of the facility ceased at the end of calendar year 2014.
+Beginning in July 2015, the entire Desal Facility will be decommissioned and West Basin will vacate the site.
 Expenditures will include operations contracts, research contracts, permit compliance lab testing, decommissioning contracts and public and educational outreach. - b.
-FY 2014-15 Budget: \$1,368,500 - c.
+FY 2015-16 Budget: \$1,813,000 - c.
 Anticipated Annual Operations & Maintenance Expense: N/A